cpfaff/rbefdata_paper/paper/rbefdata.md

 Today we face a deluge of data, scientists need to deal with in many different disciplines.
-While there are already good software solutions to assist researcher throughout the data life cycle, the applicability of the solutions to certain scientific domain often varies.
-We here introduce the `rbefata` package that connects to the open source data management platform `BEFdata` that has been developed and is used within the BEF-China experiment.
+While there are already good software solutions to assist researcher throughout the data life cycle, the applicability of the solutions to certain scientific domains often varies.
+We here introduce the `rbefata` R package that connects to the open source data management platform `BEFdata` that has been developed and is used within the BEF-China experiment.
 We show the use of the package and its interaction with the data management platform